-Residents whose mid-loss ADLs worsened get a higher ADL self-performance score on their most recent assessment than the previous assessment (or a maximum score on both previous and most recent assessments) for one or more of three mid-loss ADLs: i) transfers, ii) walk in corridors, and/or iii) locomotion on unit.
+Residents whose mid-loss Activities of Daily Living (ADL) worsened get a higher ADL self-performance score on their most recent assessment than the previous assessment (or a maximum score on both previous and most recent assessments) for one or more of three mid-loss ADLs: i) transfers, ii) walk in corridors, and/or iii) locomotion on unit.
 A higher ADL self-performance score is not desirable as it indicates less independence in these ADLs.

 Activities of Daily Living (ADL) range from dressing and personal hygiene (early loss) to walking, transfer and locomotion (mid-loss) to eating and bed mobility (late loss).
 The indicator is triggered after the current assessment is lower than the previous assessment (over a period of three months).
 The mid-loss ADLs such as ability to walk and self-transfer are very decisive factors in a resident's quality of life.
-A lower percentage is desirable as it indicates that mid-loss ADL functioning is worsened in a lower proportion of Long-Term care residents.
+A lower percentage is desirable as it indicates that mid-loss ADL functioning is worsened in a lower proportion of Long Term Care residents.

-- Many residents in Alberta LTC facilities face a number of difficulties remembering, understanding and learning new information. - The benefit of therapies, recreation activities and nursing/restorative care is a challenge to measure as the residents' potential to improve or at the very least, slow the rate of decline is variable and difficult to measure. - Residents, like anyone, despite their challenges are more likely to take part in activities they did before, are familiar with / culturally appropriate and ones they enjoy. - In addition to routine activities available to all residents in a facility, it is also important to target recreation therapy programs (not routine activities) and rehabilitation resources to residents who may be most able to benefit from increased physical activity.
-In this way, QI information may then show improved results from such targeted care.
+- Many residents in Alberta LTC facilities face a number of difficulties remembering, understanding and learning new information. - The benefit of therapies, recreation activities and nursing/restorative care is a challenge to measure as the residents' potential to improve or at the very least, slow the rate of decline is variable and difficult to measure. - Prevention of decline and maintaining ability and independence in ADL may still be considered a successful outcome for some residents.
+ADL is closely tied to quality of life for residents. - Residents, like anyone, despite their challenges are more likely to take part in activities they did before, are familiar with culturally appropriate and ones they enjoy. - In addition to routine activities available to all residents in a facility, it is also important to target recreation therapy programs (not routine activities) and rehabilitation resources to residents who may be most able to benefit from increased physical activity.
+In this way, Quality Improvement information may then show improved results from such targeted care.